How to Become a Top 5% Leader

 Every quarter, I review this map to determine which room I will renovate based on its impact on the entire house (this is the WHAT).
 Then I map out HOW I’m going to improve it and delegate the tasks to my team.
 This ensures that everyone understands WHY the project is important, WHAT they’re expected to produce and HOW it feeds into the larger system.
 You can see the whole process here.

-Make the most of your mind maps
+Make the most of your Epiphany Maps

 Thanks for reading this article.
 If you found it useful, you can get a new mind map in your inbox every week.
 Epiphany is your dose of structured thinking and ordered chaos.